TickTeam/guide-tt/ticktick_web_app/how_to_share_lists.md

 3.Click “Generate Link” to copy the link and send it to other TickTick users.

-4.If someone clicks the link, TickTick will send a notification asking you whether you would like to add he or she to the list.

-5.If you agree, the shared list will be copied to your friends’ TickTick account automatically.
+If someone clicks the link, TickTick will send a notification asking you whether you would like to add he or she to the list.
+If you agree, the shared list will be copied to your friends’ TickTick account automatically.

 ![](../images/websharelink.png)